You’re one month away from your due date and you most likely have mixed feelings about it because you’re not sure if you’re ready to be a parent.

 Many prospective birth mothers make an adoption plan during their pregnancy, at the hospital, and even after they take their baby home.
 No matter what your situation is, it’s never too late to choose adoption.
 If you’re 31, 32 or 33 weeks pregnant but don’t want the baby, here’s what the adoption process will look like when you’re 8 months pregnant:

 Step 1: Contact an adoption professional.
 When you call an adoption agency, a trained professional will go over all of your options for as a woman who’s 32–35 weeks pregnant and wants to look into adoption.

 Step 2: Create an adoption plan.
 After you contact an adoption agency, your assigned specialist will ask you some questions about your wishes for adoption to help you create an adoption plan that’s made just for you.
 They’ll ask you about what you imagine the perfect adoptive family to look like, what kind of post-placement contact you’re open to, what to include in your hospital plan, and more.

 Step 3: Choose the perfect adoptive parents: Many women ask, “Can you still find adoptive parents if you’re 33–35 weeks pregnant?”
 Yes, of course.
 It’s never too late to find adoptive parents for your baby.
 Once you know what you’re looking for, your adoption specialist will send you adoptive family profiles until you find the perfect family.
+With a larger, national adoption agency, you’ll have many more families to consider.
 At that point, when you think you’ve found the perfect one, you can start getting to know them through texts, emails, and even in-person visits.